Peippo1/marketing-analytics-pipeline/README.md

 # 📊 Marketing Analytics Pipeline
 A modular ETL and Machine Learning pipeline for marketing analytics, built with Pandas, scikit-learn, MLflow, and orchestrated with Airflow.

+> 📁 Note: This repo now uses split requirements for cleaner environments (`requirements-airflow.txt` and `requirements-streamlit.txt`).

 This project demonstrates a full end-to-end data engineering and ML workflow for a marketing analytics use case, including ETL, feature engineering, model training, and dashboarding.

 ## 🚀 Project Goals